EleutherAI/gpt-neox/README.md

 GPT-NeoX parameters are defined in a YAML configuration file which is passed to the deepy.py launcher.
 We have provided some example .yaml files in [configs](./configs/), including one for GPT-NeoX-20B, and example configuration files for other model sizes.

 These files are generally complete, but non-optimal.
-For example, depending on your specific GPU configuration, you may need to change some settings such as `pipe-parallel-size`, `model-parallel-size` to increase or decrease the degree of parallelisation, `train_micro_batch_size_per_gpu` or `gradient-accumulation-steps` to modify batch size related settings, or the `zero_optimization` dict to modify how optimizer states are parallelised across workers.
+For example, depending on your specific GPU configuration, you may need to change some settings such as `pipe-parallel-size`, `model-parallel-size` to increase or decrease the degree of parallelisation, `micro_batch_size_per_gpu` or `gradient-accumulation-steps` to modify batch size related settings, or the `zero_optimization` dict to modify how optimizer states are parallelised across workers.

 For a more detailed guide to all the features available and how to configure them, see [the configuration README](configs/README.md), and for documentation of every possible argument, see [configs/neox_arguments.md](configs/neox_arguments.md).